 How Do I Buy Compulsory Third Party Insurance?

 It is straightforward to purchase compulsory third-party (CTP) insurance in Queensland.
-When registering your car with the Department of Transport and Main Roads, you pick one of the thress licensed CTP providers.
-Some insurers offer extra cover, which you can purchase at that time.
+When registering your vehicle with the Department of Transport and Main Roads, you pick your preferred CTP insurer.

 Your Queensland motor vehicle registration fee includes compulsory third-party insurance costs.
 But how much you pay depends on the following: